gnomical/solid-theme-provider/README.md

 #### Props:

+- **default** - string
+  the key of the theme that should be set upon first load. defaults to 'system'.
 - **label** - string
   a text label that will display inside the theme toggle button.
 - **prefix** - string